Trusts are not treated as separate entities for income tax purposes. There are no rules governing the residence of trusts.

 Non-complying trust distributions are subject to full New Zealand tax at a rate of 45%.

-You may want to declare a complying trust (including a testamentary trust) as a non-active trust so that you're not required to file an income tax return for it.
+You may want to declare a complying trust (including a testamentary trust) as non-active so that you're not required to file an income tax return for it.

-You can declare an estate as non-active if it meets the requirements that a non-active complying trust must meet (described in the section above).
+You can declare an estate as non-active if it meets the same requirements as a non-active complying trust.

-The non-active status can apply from the date the estate became non-active.
+The non-active status can apply from the date the trust or estate became non-active.